Updated April 13, 2021

 Think you could never write a blog?
-It’s not as hard as it seems.
-All of us have something worth saying, and these days it’s easier than ever.
+Well not so fast.
+All of us have something worth saying, and these days it is easier than ever.

 I was blown away by how much people enjoyed it, as faulty as it was.
 With the encouragement of a growing readership, the blog evolved and improved.
 I learned to listen better to pet owner needs, and picked up some technical skills along the way.
 But even now, despite its size, reach, and influence, at its heart the blog is still a cottage industry.